Best Camping Cots of 2020

 Best for Backpacking

 If you looked at the Coleman Pack-Away or Kingcamp Folding Deluxe cots and thought that they were enormous, then the Helinox Lite is the cot for you.
-This model is actually designed for backpacking, tipping the scales at just under three pounds.
-It could easily be strapped to a pack and is the perfect option for anyone who has to sleep on their side in the backcountry or has struggled to find a camping pad that worked for them.
+Tipping the scales at just under three pounds, this model is actually designed for backpacking.
+It could easily be strapped to a pack and is the perfect option for anyone who has struggled to find a camping pad that worked for them or has to sleep on their side in the backcountry.

 Unfortunately, we found the Helinox Lite to be one of the more difficult cots to assemble.
-It has lots of pieces and takes a fair bit of force to bend each leg to lock into position when putting it together.
-We also noticed that the support for your head can be lacking, depending on your height.
+It takes a fair bit of force to bend each leg to lock into position when putting it together and has lots of pieces.
+We also noticed that depending on your height, the support for your head could be lacking.
 It's our top recommendation if you are looking for a cot to take into the backcountry.
-However, its finicky assembly and high price compared to even the top-tier sleeping pads makes us wonder if cots are really meant to go backpacking in the first place.
+However, its high price and finicky assembly compared to even the top-tier sleeping pads make us wonder if cots are really meant to go backpacking in the first place.

 Read Full Review: Helinox Lite

 Best Cot for Comfort